sigmod/sqlpp/document.md

 The following table enumerates all of SQL++'s comparison operators.

-> TW: We'll need to explain NULL and MISSING somewhere?
-> Should that be here or should we insert a reference to the data model?
-> MC: Done (above), see what you think.

 | Operator       |  Purpose                                   | Example    |
 |----------------|--------------------------------------------|------------|
 | IS NULL        |  Test if a value is NULL                       | SELECT * FROM ChirpMessages cm <br>WHERE cm.user.name IS NULL; |